The Food Apartheid Series Part 1: Land

 Here are a few:

-• Take actionable steps towards mitigating environmental racism.
+Take actionable steps toward mitigating environmental racism.

-• Stop disrupting Black and Brown communities with state-sanctioned violence.
+Stop disrupting Black and Brown communities with state-sanctioned violence.

-Internally, we can push forward by using the land we do have to build shared economic hubs where business owners can share land and resources in order to build community sufficiency and economic growth.
+Internally, we can push forward by using the land we do have, to build shared economic hubs where business owners can share land and resources in order to build community sufficiency and economic growth.
 There are many solutions beyond this one, but my background is in community resilience and rebuilding, so this is the solution Fennigan’s Farms was founded on.
 Here, we go beyond providing individuals with grow spaces, because our profits go directly into the building and hosting of shared economic spaces rooted in agriculture.
 We use our resources to start things like interconnected community gardens linked to food-share programs in communities left behind by food apartheid, and sustainably built year-round farmer’s markets with spaces for small businesses to reside.
 In this way, we can help communities use the land they have access to, to regain agency in the food system and create legacies based on systems outside of just land ownership.
 We can collectively decide to stop the cycle of trauma with a more equitable system for everyone founded in our sovereignty.

 Land is a key component of food apartheid because it is where we have to start our healing.
 If we can work on the pain response we feel when we work the land, then we can return to it with reverence to sow our freedom and build a just and equitable food system.
 We must acknowledge our trauma with the land in order to find our voice in a system built to ignore us.
 Many of us feel a calling back to keep the land.
 It is our duty as those who feel and hear that calling to go back to it, nourish it, and claim a reverent space on it to feed a future outside the systems that are intentionally keeping us hungry.
 Just as the violence between them is interconnected, the freedom we can find in our food can be found as we return to the land.